-4. How do we collect your Data?
+4. How do we collect your data?

-In addition to the elements mentioned in paragraph 1 – Data that we can acquire from you- we have implemented technical measures enabling us to collect your Data through your IP address and cookies.
+In addition to the elements mentioned in paragraph 1 – Data that we may acquire from you- we have implemented technical measures enabling us to collect your Data through your IP address and cookies.
 That is why we can gather your information, such as your IP address, your browser or your operating system for the administration of the system, the improvement of our Website and to make reports (for example through aggregated information).
 We take all the useful cautions to share only statistical Data about actions and browsing behaviours of our Users that do not enable an individual’s identification.

 5. Cookies policy

 For the same reason, we can get information about your general use of the Internet by using cookies (a small file stored on your device’s hard drive).
 Cookies help us improve our Website and provide a more personalised and improved service.